 Results are Even More Dramatic on Mobile

-It’s clear that online visitors are picky about loading speeds and will ditch a website if speeds don’t match their expectations.
+Online visitors are impatient and will often abandon a website if speeds don’t match their expectations.
 That can be a problem, especially for older websites or sites that were designed years ago and haven’t been updated since.
-But the problem is even more exacerbated in the mobile world.
+But the problem is even more intensified in this mobile first world.

 First, keep in mind that that mobile load times tend to be much worse than desktop load times because of a lack of mobile optimization: The average webpage takes more than 87% longer to load on mobile vs. on desktop.
 However, mobile has surpassed desktop as the most popular way to browse the internet and make buying decisions, so it’s arguably even more important to a brand than desktop performance.